Code versus Ciphers

 Common Ciphers

-Cease Cipher
+Caesar Cipher

-- ROT2 - two shifts in positions
+- ROT2 means a shift of two positions

 Although it's historically significant, the Caesar Cipher is not used for serious encryption today due to its simplicity and vulnerability to straightforward cryptanalysis